The meaning of the key GDPR terms used in this policy

 - be informed, normally by an appropriate privacy notice;

-- request rectification of inaccurate or incomplete personal data : unless there is an applicable exemption, M3 should rectify the personal data without undue delay and also communicate the rectification of the personal data to each recipient to whom the personal data have been disclosed, unless this is impossible or involves disproportionate effort;
+- request rectification of inaccurate or incomplete personal data : unless there is an applicable exemption, the Company should rectify the personal data without undue delay and also communicate the rectification of the personal data to each recipient to whom the personal data have been disclosed, unless this is impossible or involves disproportionate effort;

-- request the erasure of their personal data : M3 should erase the personal data without undue delay (provided one of the grounds set out in the data protection legislation applies and there is no applicable exemption) and communicate the erasure to each recipient to whom the personal data have been disclosed, unless this is impossible or involves disproportionate effort;
+- request the erasure of their personal data : the Company should erase the personal data without undue delay (provided one of the grounds set out in the data protection legislation applies and there is no applicable exemption) and communicate the erasure to each recipient to whom the personal data have been disclosed, unless this is impossible or involves disproportionate effort;

-- restrict the use or processing of their personal data, including to send them marketing, invitations or other requests : where processing has been restricted in accordance with the grounds set out in the data protection legislation, M3 should only process the personal data (excluding storing them) with the data subject’s consent, in connection with legal claims, to protect the rights of another person or for reasons of important public interest and then M3 should communicate the restriction of processing the personal data to each recipient to whom the personal data have been disclosed, unless this is impossible or involves disproportionate effort and, prior to lifting the restriction, inform the data subject that it is to be lifted;
+- restrict the use or processing of their personal data, including to send them marketing, invitations or other requests : where processing has been restricted in accordance with the grounds set out in the data protection legislation, the Company should only process the personal data (excluding storing them) with the data subject’s consent, in connection with legal claims, to protect the rights of another person or for reasons of important public interest and then the Company should communicate the restriction of processing the personal data to each recipient to whom the personal data have been disclosed, unless this is impossible or involves disproportionate effort and, prior to lifting the restriction, inform the data subject that it is to be lifted;

 - be notified of a data breach which is likely to result in a high risk to their rights and freedoms.

-M3 will review this policy at regular intervals and we reserve the right to update or amend it at any time and from time to time.
-M3 will circulate any modified policy to members of staff and, where appropriate, may notify changes by e-mail.
+The Company will review this policy at regular intervals and we reserve the right to update or amend it at any time and from time to time.
+The Company will circulate any modified policy to members of staff and, where appropriate, may notify changes by e-mail.
+It is intended that this policy is fully compliant with the data protection legislation.
+However, if any conflict arises between the data protection legislation and this policy, the Company will comply with the data protection legislation.